aergoio/aergolite/README.md

 Pruned nodes do not keep information about specific transactions.

+#### Transaction Notification

 To be informed whether a specific transaction was included on a block or rejected the application must use a callback function.
-It is set up as an user defined function:
+It is set up as an `user defined function`:

 Example in Python: